-TRANSFER FAIRS/EVENTS
+TRANSFER FAIR/EVENTS

 Transfer College Fairs are coordinated by NWACC's Transfer and Transition Services, and they function to bring representatives from other universities and colleges to visit with current students.
 These representatives spend time on campus educating students about the majors they offer, in addition to informing them about how to connect with advisors on their campus.
+Transfer College Fairs may also be virtual.